-In some environments, there are policies that do not allow installing new programs, downloading executables, and inserting SUB sticks.
+In some environments, some policies do not allow installing new programs, downloading executables, or using USB drives.

 Fortunately, both Windows and POSIX-based systems have shells, and I am still allowed to open a text editor and save textual files.

 While the language given by the shell is not always ideal, it is possible to write many utilities with it.
-If lucky it is possible to let do the hard work to external programs and glue them together in your script.
+If lucky, it is possible to let do the hard work to external programs and just glue them together.

 This is coincidentally part of the Unix philosophy; provides little specialized tools that can be put together easily.

-Normally I could always leverage programs available on the operating systems, most scripts just call some programs and glue them together.
-Of course, being able to install third-party programs makes everything easier, why reinvent the wheel if there is no enough time?
+Normally one should take advantage of programs available on the systems, most scripts just call some programs and glue them together.
+Of course, being able to install third-party programs makes everything easier, why reinvent the wheel if there is not enough time?

 But this year I had to work in a (for me) new environment.
 A Linux distribution, missing most of the